rpryzant/reinforce/README.md

 * algo: Q Learning with function approximation? policy gradients?
 * off policy learning from multiple exploratory policies (one per thread)
 * off policy learning on previous/stale policies? (bootstrap on policy)
+* use q learning for off policy learning: next action is chosen using behavior policy, also consider altertative successor action drawn from foreign policy.
+Bootstrap on this alternative successor action

 ## Questions for percy
 * we should be doing model free learning, right?